mweidner037/list-positions-formatting/README.md

 Class `Formatting<M extends IMark>` implements the above marks-to-formatting procedure.
 It is a local data structure storing a set of marks.
 Mutate the set using `addMark(mark)` and `deleteMark(mark)`.
 Other methods let you query the formatting resulting from the current set of marks:

 - `getFormat(pos)` returns the current format object at a Position.
 - `formattedSlices(list)` returns an efficient representation of the complete current Formatting state projected onto a specific list `list`.
 Specifically, it returns an array of _slices_ in list order, where each slice is a list range `{ startIndex: number, endIndex: number }` with a single format.
+Use the optional arguments `startIndex?, endIndex?` to restrict to part of `list`.
 - `formattedSpans()` returns an efficient representation of the complete current Formatting state, independent of a specific list.
 Specifically, it returns an array of _spans_ in list order, where each span is a range `{ start: Anchor, end: Anchor }` with a single format.
+Use the optional arguments `start?, end?` to restrict to part of the order.

 Class Formatting does not specify the sort order on marks.
 Instead, you choose the sort order, by extending the `IMark` interface with extra fields (type parameter `M`) and supplying a `compareMarks` function that uses those fields.
 Alternatively, you can use the [TimestampFormatting](#class-timestamp-formatting) class, which chooses a reasonable default sort order.